 A patent is a type of intellectual property.
 It gives the owner or inventor a mini monopoly over their invention, design, or technology.
 The mini monopoly, however, is only granted for a limited time.
 In the majority of cases, the time limit lasts for 20 years.
 During this time, no other entity can use, sell, duplicate, or make the patent.
 Doing so causes the issue of infringement, and the owner has the right to sue in federal court for damages.

 A patent is not automatically awarded; in reality, the process to obtain a patent for an invention is long.
-In order to secure a patent, an individual, business, company, or organization will have to submit an application with the United States Patent and Trademark Office or USPTO.
+In order to secure a patent, an individual, business, company, or organization will have to submit an application to the United States Patent and Trademark Office or USPTO.
 It is advised to consult with a San Francisco, CA patent attorney who can guide you through the rigorous patent application process.

 In order to be patentable, an invention needs to meet the following requirements set by the USPTO: